krishna-dalam/todo/README.md

 A simple Todo application using React native

-Topics that will be covered
+Topics that will be discussed

 - React state management
 - React native basics